abdrehman1435/Face-Mask-Detector/README.md

 Here are some general steps to deploy a Flask app using Heroku:

--Create a GitHub repository for your Flask app and push your code to it.
++ Create a GitHub repository for your Flask app and push your code to it.
 You can use the git init, git add, git commit, and git push commands to do this.
 You can also, use tools like GitHub Desktop or Visual Studio Code to manage your GitHub repository.

--Create a Heroku app using the heroku create command in your terminal.
+- Create a Heroku app using the heroku create command in your terminal.
 This will generate a unique name and URL for your app, such as https://flask-app-
  1234.herokuapp.com/.
 You can also specify a custom name for your app using the --app option, such as heroku create --app flask-app-1234.

--Connect your Heroku app to your GitHub repository using the heroku git: remote command in your terminal.
+* Connect your Heroku app to your GitHub repository using the heroku git: remote command in your terminal.
 This will set up a remote branch called heroku that links to your Heroku app.
 You can also use the Heroku dashboard to connect your app to your GitHub repository.

--Configure your Flask app for deployment by creating some files in your project folder, such as:
++ Configure your Flask app for deployment by creating some files in your project folder, such as:

 -A requirements.txt file that lists the dependencies of your app, such as Flask, gunicorn, etc. You can use the pip freeze > requirements.txt command to generate this file automatically.

--A Procfile file that specifies the command to run your app on Heroku, such as web: gunicorn dl: app.
+*A Procfile file that specifies the command to run your app on Heroku, such as web: gunicorn dl: app.
 This tells Heroku to use the gunicorn web server to run the app object from the app.py file.

--A runtime.txt file that specifies the Python version to use on Heroku, such as python-3.9.7.
++A runtime.txt file that specifies the Python version to use on Heroku, such as python-3.9.7.
 You can check the supported Python versions on Heroku.

 -Deploy your Flask app to Heroku by pushing your code to the heroku remote branch using the git push heroku main command in your terminal.
 This will trigger the build and deployment process on Heroku, which may take a few minutes.
 You can check the status of your deployment using the heroku logs --tail command or the
  Heroku dashboard.

--Visit your Heroku app URL in your browser and you should see your Flask app running on the cloud.
+*Visit your Heroku app URL in your browser and you should see your Flask app running on the cloud.

 # Acknowledgments